lukepyoungs/lukepyoungs/README.md

-# Hi there, I'm Luke Youngs! 👋
+# Hello, I'm Luke Youngs! 👋

 I'm an **Electrical & Computer Engineering graduate** with a passion for **Machine Learning**, **Signal Processing**, and **Embedded Systems**.
 I enjoy building innovative projects, working in teams, and learning new technologies.
 When I am not engineering, I can always be found at the nearest golf course :)